Funding For Fertility

-Below is a summary of the current NHS provision across the country, together with template letters on how to appeal and enlist the support of your local member of parliament if you think you have been unfairly denied access to NHS treatment.
+Below is a summary of the current NHS provision across the country together with some template letters on how to appeal and enlist the support of your local member of parliament if you think you have been unfairly denied access to NHS treatment.
 In England in particular, access to NHS treatment depends on criteria set by individual CCGs, and you can find out whether you fit the criteria in your area by visiting our CCG Funding Details page.
 And if you need more help or information please view our Frequently Asked Questions or just email us.

 England - a 'Post Code' lottery!The situation in England unfortunately varies according to your postcode!
 The updated NICE Clinical Fertility Guideline published on the 20th February 2013 recommends that women aged up to and including 39 should access three full cycles of IVF treatment; it also recommends that for women aged between 40 and 42 who have never had IVF treatment and who do not have a low ovarian reserve should be able to access one full cycle of IVF.
 However in reality this is only a guideline and is not mandatory in England.
 NHS commissioners are free to set their own local priorities and with the abolition of PCTs and the move to Clinical Commissioning Groups (CCGs) in April 2013, it is proving difficult to confirm exactly what the NHS provision currently is.
 The updated NICE Guidance can be found by using this link.
 Between 2006 and 2012 Infertility Network UK also undertook a project to determine the variations in provision of NHS treatment and surveyed the PCTs to see what was provided in each area and the final report along with our recommendations to commissioners can be viewed here.